murriel/write.murrielgrace.com/_posts/2017-02-15-jekyll-now.md

 **To Add a New Post**
 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter. "ext" will usually be ".md" for Markdown.

 To add tags to posts, add the following to the Jekyll Front Matter
 tags: [demo, dbyll, dbtek, sample2]

 **To Add Pages**
-To add new pages, simple add a file in the `_pages` directory that follows **Code Snippets**
+To add new pages, simple add a file in the `_pages` directory that includes the necessary front matter.
+The extension will usually be ".md" for Markdown.

+These pages will then be available on the site

+**Code Snippets**
 @TODO Add the highlight type and explain